 What is a Primary Refresh Token?

-A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10 or newer, Windows Server 2016 and later versions, iOS, and Android devices.
-It is a JSON Web Token (JWT) specially issued to Microsoft first party token brokers to enable single sign-on (SSO) across the applications used on those devices.
-In this article, we will provide details on how a PRT is issued, used, and protected on Windows 10 or newer devices.
+A Primary Refresh Token (PRT) is a key artifact of Microsoft Entra authentication on Windows 10 or newer, Windows Server 2016 and later versions, iOS, and Android devices.
+It's a JSON Web Token (JWT) specially issued to Microsoft first party token brokers to enable single sign-on (SSO) across the applications used on those devices.
+In this article, provide details on how a PRT is issued, used, and protected on Windows 10 or newer devices.
 We recommend using the latest versions of Windows 10, Windows 11 and Windows Server 2019+ to get the best SSO experience.

-This article assumes that you already understand the different device states available in Azure AD and how single sign-on works in Windows 10 or newer.
-For more information about devices in Azure AD, see the article What is device management in Azure Active Directory?
+This article assumes that you already understand the different device states available in Microsoft Entra ID and how single sign-on works in Windows 10 or newer.
+For more information about devices in Microsoft Entra ID, see the article What is device management in Microsoft Entra ID?

 Key terminology and components